 “Our brains “learn” to expect the drug, and act accordingly.
 Sometimes this means activating processes that tend to oppose the effects of drugs.”

 “A person can be dependent and go through withdrawal even from drugs that are not addicting, like nose drops.”

 Dealing with drugs, or someone abusing them can be tough.
 It can be stressful, emotional, expensive and physically draining.
 It does not have to be hard anymore though.
-There are a growing amount of rehabilitation facilities available to make the process of quitting drugs easier.
+There are a growing amount of drug and alcohol recovery centers available to make the process of quitting drugs easier.
 Don't be afraid to take the first step towards a healthier you.

 Kuhn, Cynthia, et al. “14: Drug Basic.”
 Buzzed: the Straight Facts about the Most Used and Abused Drugs from Alcohol to Ecstasy, W.W.
 Norton & Company, 2014, pp. 315-326.